 - Apple Watch Series 6

 Apple took a drastic leap forward last year, cutting two models from the list of supported Apple Watches in a single update: whereas the Series 1 and later were allowed to install watchOS 6, you required a Series 3 or later to get watchOS 7.

-After such a ruthless move we expect Apple to be more gentle in 2021.
-The Series 3 should survive for at least one more year of watchOS support; after all, Apple still sells that model from its store.
+After such a ruthless move Apple is being more gentle in 2021.
+The Series 3 will survive for at least one more year of watchOS support; after all, Apple still sells that model from its store.

-That's all for now, but remember to check back regularly; as we approach the launch of watchOS 8 you can expect lots more info to leak about the design and new features of the updated software.
+That's all for now, but remember to check back regularly; as we approach the release of watchOS 8 you can expect lots more info to be shared about the design and new features of the updated software.